Facebook is blocked in China: 3 ways to access it

 If the website doesn't load, you might need to disable HTML5 Canvas.
 Just change the settings from Standard to Safer or Safest.

-Shadowsocks was built to do one thing and the one thing only – bypass the Great Firewall.
-It works similarly to a VPN because you're also connecting to a remote server with free access to the Internet and it encrypts your connection.
-The main difference between Shadowsocks and a VPN is that it simulates regular HTTPS traffic, which can pass through the Great Firewall, not raising any suspicion.
-Mind you, it's less concerned about hiding user privacy than Tor or VPNs are.
-Here's how you can use it.
+Shadowsocks is a proxy that was built to do one thing and one thing only – bypass the Great Firewall.
+It works similarly to a VPN because you're also connecting to a remote server with free access to the internet and it encrypts your connection.

-#1 Gain access to a remote Shadowsocks server
+Step 1: access a remote Shadowsocks server

-If you want to use Shadowsocks, you must already have a server you're planning to connect to.
-If you're using a VPN client, many of the tips mentioned above will also apply here.
 You will likely find a provider with Shadowsocks capabilities, saving you the struggle of manual set up.
-That way, you can install their software and toggle Shadowsocks from the app.
-However, if you set up a Shadowsocks server yourself or use one hosted by a friend, here's how to manually configure it on your device.
+That way, you can install the software and toggle Shadowsocks from the app.
+However, if you set up a Shadowsocks server yourself or use one hosted by a friend, you’ll have to manually configure it on your device.

-#2 Get the latest version of Shadowsocks client
+Step 2: get the latest version of Shadowsocks client

-#3 Set up your client
+Step 3: set up your client

 You won't need to install anything.
 Just extract the zip package and launch the executable.
 You will be greeted with a settings menu.
 Since there's a prerequisite to know already to which server you'll be connecting, this is where you enter the connection details.